AMC drama revisits ‘Millionaire’ quiz show coughing scandal

-LOS ANGELES (AP) — The only misconduct attached to the 1999-2002 run of ABC’s “Who Wants to Be a Millionaire” was the network’s decision to milk the hit quiz show by airing it night after night until it crashed in the ratings.
+LOS ANGELES (AP) — Any misconduct that attached to ABC’s “Who Wants to Be a Millionaire” was of the garden—variety business type.
+During the quiz’s show initial 1999-2002 run, the network milked the unexpected hit with nightly airings until its ratings crashed.

+Then there was the lawsuit over the show’s profits that yielded a $269 million verdict, plus interest, against ABC’s parent company, Disney.

-British TV, which originated the series, easily topped that when a husband and wife were accused of cheating their way in 2001 to the top million-pound prize — allegedly coughing up the correct multiple-choice answers by brazenly signaling with exactly that, a cough.
+British TV, which originated the series, easily topped those corporate offenses.
+In 2001, a husband and wife were accused of cheating their way to the top million-pound prize — allegedly coughing up the correct multiple-choice answers by brazenly signaling with exactly that, a cough.

 The headline-making chapter is the basis of AMC’s “Quiz,” a three-part drama that looks at Charles and Diana Ingram and their painful fall with a deft combination of satire and expansive humanity.
 Starring Matthew Macfadyen, Sian Clifford and Michael Sheen, the series debuts 10 p.m.
 EDT Sunday, with the concluding episodes airing at 9 p.m.
 EDT on June 7 and 14.